nathan-barry/nathan.rs/content/_index.md

 </div>

-## Life

-Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, ping-pong, hiking, social dance, playing the guitar, and [photography](https://photos.nathan.rs/)!
+<p style="margin: 3rem 0 2.5rem 0;" class="text-center">&#x2735; &#x2735; &#x2735;</p>

+I think that the *spirit* of my life philosophy is tersely captured by the following quote (which I keep a [list](/posts/favorite-quotes) of), that I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).

 > "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 --- Félix Martí-Ibáñez

-I think that the *spirit* of my life philosophy is tersely captured by the above quote, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).
-While I like the quote, the grand and aspirational must be conjoined with a dab of conscientiousness to stay grounded in reality.
+While I like the quote, it is incomplete individually.
+The grand and aspirational must always be conjoined with a dose of conscientiousness.

 > "The thoughts of others\
 &emsp;&emsp;Were light and fleeting,\